 - sell products or subscription services to a specified target group.

-In a real world website could be an equivalent of a professional business card, promotional leaflet or a paper guide book.
-Each of these things have specific goal to accomplish.
+In a real-world website could be an equivalent of a professional business card, promotional leaflet or a paper guide book.
+Each of these things has a specific goal to accomplish.
 Your website can be any and all of them at once.
 Think of what is the most important current goal for you.

 2. Why should people visit your site?